Folding carton: Invention and development

-In the 1840s, cartons were made by hand and held together with tacks and string, and used only for expensive items (such as jewellery).
+In the 1840s, cartons were made by hand and held together with tacks and string, and used only for expensive items (such as jewelry).
 Although Charles Henry Foyle is described by some as the "inventor" of the paper carton, mass production of the cartons was invented, partly by accident, at the Robert Gair Company in Brooklyn, New York.
 Machinery at the end of the press had been set up carelessly by a pressman, and machinery cut through the material.
 This ruined the press but gave them an idea: printing and cutting could be done with one machine.
 Previously, cutting of printed cardboard had been done manually.
 From the mistake in 1879, Gair developed a process for mass production of boxes.
 In 1897, the National Biscuit Company (Nabisco) became the first large company to adopt the new cartons, for Uneeda Biscuits.